I am currently working on two main projects with a range of co-authors and collaborators attached to each of these.

 I was awarded a Discovery Early Career Researcher Award fellowship and $374,000 from the Australian Research Council for my project: 'Data, Digital and Field: Political Parties and 21st Century Campaigning' for the period 2019-2021.
 Building on some of my previous work, as well as collaborative work with international colleagues, I am interested in the ways that political parties are responding to changing modes of political participation and political communication, how they construct a modern data-driven campaign, how sophisticated these campaigns are, as well as what the implications of data-driven field and digital operations are for how parties engage with members, supporters and the general public, as well as the implications for liberal democracy.

-From this project, I have a monograph in-press with Palgrave (to be published March 2021) which examines data-driven campaigning by Australian political parties.
+From this project, I have a monograph I have just published with Palgrave which examines data-driven campaigning by Australian political parties.
 The book draws on unparalleled data for an Australian political science project.
 This includes 160 interviews, participant observation on two field campaigns for two different parties and original survey data.
 The cover for the book is below and you can find more about the book, including release dates and endorsements received thus far on the Palgrave website by clicking here

 I have also signed a contract with Oxford University Press to write a co-authored monograph looking at data-driven campaigning across the democratic world.
 To be co-authored with Dr Katharine Dommett (University of Sheffield), this promises to be one of the first major cross-national analyses of data-driven campaigning by political parties and we aim for publication in 2022.